Terance Mathis

-On February 1, 2011, Mathis was named as the Offensive Coordinator at Savannah State University.
+On February 1, 2011, Mathis was named as the offensive coordinator at Savannah State University.

-On May 3, 2017, Mathis was named as the Head Football Coach at Pinecrest Academy in Cumming, Georgia.
+On May 3, 2017, Mathis was named as the head coach at Pinecrest Academy football team in Cumming, Georgia.

 Family

 Mathis grew up as the son of Carole Mahone, his father died when he was six months old.
 His mother is also a breast cancer survivor, having beaten the disease two months before Mathis played in Super Bowl XXXIII.
 He and his wife Arnedia have a daughter named Terae and a son Terance Jr. Terance also has three other children Sydney, Erik, and Vanessa who just appeared in the Cherish music video "Unappreciated".

 High School & College

 Mathis attended Redan High School in Stone Mountain, GA, and University of New Mexico, where he played both football and basketball.
 In 1989, he became New Mexico's first consensus All-American after setting a Division I record for most receiving yards.
 He also became the first player to have more than 250 receptions, 4,000 receiving yards, and 6,000 yards total.